Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 We only expected to take a shortcut but we were surprised by the beauty of the road, much of the route is along a beautiful river and there are thousands of baobabs, a good number of which are century-old monumental baobabs of impressive size and shape.
 They spread out covering the hilly landscape rendering the sight quite alien, almost dream-like.
 We’ve seen loads of baobabs during our African trip but, believe us, this is something else.

-Along the route you’ll cross many small villages where people will be really surprised to meet you.
+Along the route, you’ll cross many small villages where people will be really surprised to meet you.
 One of the most beautiful cycling days in Zimbabwe.

 Hot Springs, Manicaland, Zimbabwe

-Hot Springs is a town located in the valley down Chimanimani Town, only 80km away if you take the above mentioned Baobab Road.
+Hot Springs is a town located in the valley down Chimanimani Town, only 80km away if you take the above-mentioned Baobab Road.

 The small town offers nothing special, it is a settlement built because of the nearby diamond mine but there is a hot spring resort run by the municipality.

 The manager will accompany you to see the spring where the water flows at 70 degrees, and that the locals believe is heated by sirens.
-A double room with bathroom costs 10 USD and from the shower and taps the thermal water comes out directly.
+A double room with a bathroom costs 10 USD and from the shower and taps the thermal water comes out directly.

 Nyanga National Park